When You Need Electives

 - Basic Volleyball and Softball (PEL2011) – Certainly sounds fun.

-If students are looking for a 3 credit summer course this summer, then this is a great opportunity to learn Basic Sport First Aid and CPR.
+If students are looking for a 3 credit summer course, then this is a great opportunity to learn Basic Sport First Aid and CPR.

 Electives often fill quickly so make a list of the top few electives you would like to take including the course code.
 This allows for quick searching on the day and time registration opens.
 As with any class, it is a good idea to check out the professors beforehand.
 Some electives that include materials will cost money to participate.
 There are always CLEP exams too.
 These aren’t necessarily easy, but they can bring students closer to graduation without taking an actual class.
 Basically, CLEP exams allow students to receive college credit for what you already know by earning qualifying scores on any of the many examinations.
 It is brilliant, really.
 And just for the fun of it…There is a 2019 Summer Knights Reading challenge.